 with tips for cycling & hiking

-We are a retired couple, who are relatively new to motorhomes ,buying our first motorhome on a whim in July 2007, an Eldis Autoquest 400; though we are now on our third, a Chausson Suite Maxi.
+We are a retired couple,,buying our first motorhome on a whim in July 2007, an Eldis Autoquest 400; though we are now on our third, a Chausson Suite Maxi.

 A prime factor in our decision making is that we had a dog at the time and you can not get more dog friendly accomodation than a motorhome.